Pana/conflux-portal-docs/docs/en/portal/Main_Concepts/Sending_Transactions.md

   from: accounts[0], // must match user's active address.
   value: '0x00', // Only required to send ether to the recipient from the initiating external account.
   data: '0x7f7465737432000000000000000000000000000000000000000000000000000000600057', // Optional, but used for defining smart contract creation and interaction.
-  chainId: 3 // Used to prevent transaction reuse across blockchains.
+  chainId: 3, // Used to prevent transaction reuse across blockchains.
 Auto-filled by ConfluxPortal.
-}
+  storageLimit: 1024 // used to limit the total storage usage of a transaction }

 conflux.sendAsync({